 With the world so strange it’s difficult to cull fiction from fact without a footnote, our newsroom had a hard time writing a prank story or creating any journalistic sleight of hand.
 The levity of April Fool’s Day, even if this year it comes on …

 This item is available in full to subscribers.

-We have recently launched a new and improved website.
 To continue reading, you will need to either log in to your subscriber account, or purchase a new subscription.

 If you are a current print subscriber, you can set up a free website account and connect your subscription to it by clicking here.

 If you are a digital subscriber with an active, online-only subscription then you already have an account here.
 Just reset your password if you've not yet logged in to your account on this new site.

 Otherwise, click here to view your options for subscribing.

 If you're a print subscriber, but do not yet have an online account, click here to create one.

 Click here to see your options for becoming a subscriber.